THE ULTIMATE GUIDE TO CRATE TRAINING YOUR PUPPY (2023)

 WHAT ARE THE BENEFITS OF CRATE TRAINING?

-Crate training a puppy comes in handy during everyday life.
-The biggest motive for teaching a puppy to use a crate is that it’s proven to be an extremely handy tool when it comes to toilet training a puppy and is the easiest form of transportation when your puppy needs to visit the vet, when you need to travel to a friend's house or when you’re going on a road trip.
+Having a puppy crate eases many of the challenges of everyday life with a dog.
+The biggest motive for teaching a puppy to use a crate is that it’s an extremely handy tool for toilet training a puppy.
+As a bonus, it’s also the easiest form of transportation when your puppy needs to visit the vet, when you need to travel to a friend's house, or when you’re going on a road trip – just close the crate and away you go!
+Finally, a crate can act as a secure place to leave your puppy when you leave the home, ensuring that they can't get themselves in any trouble.

-When your puppy wants to go, they may proceed to whine and scratch at the crate.
-When your puppy demonstrates this kind of behaviour, it's important that you act quickly and lead them to their designated toilet area outside.
+When your puppy wants to go, they may whine and scratch at the crate.
+Whenever you see this behavior, it's important to act quickly by leading them to their designated toilet area outside.
+Remember, they can’t hold on for long!

 2. Crate Training Can Help With Separation Anxiety: